Viat88/Number-Invaders/README.md

 When players have no more life, a Game Over Scene and sound are played.
 In this scene again, there is only one button to go the Title Menu.

+A gun turret is also available on the game area.
+As long as a player stay on it, the gun turret will shoot automatically in the direction of the other player.
+Hence, players have to be coordinated to know who takes the gun and to shoot in the good direction.
+(At the end, this turret will be usefull to detroy an aliens' protection that will randomly appear and put aliens invicible against gun's laser).
+At this time, player on the turret is invicible but maybe we will change that.